- If you're still running the good old Win 7, you'll need all the help you can get and that includes the best browser for Windows 7.

-Windows 7 still has a substantial user base even though it has now been overtaken by Windows 10.
-Most of the big publishers still actively support Win 7 and update their software for that platform.
+Windows 7 still has a substantial user base even though it has now been overtaken by Windows 10 and discontinued by Microsoft.

 UR is one of the few browsers that incorporates a built-in antivirus scanner, VPN, and ad-blocker.
 The browser also boasts fast download speeds thanks to its advanced parallel tech.